While webinars might sound old school, most B2B marketers still say that they are the most effective form of content marketing for their companies.

-A jam-packed webinar is a beautiful thing.
-But you know what’s better than filling your funnel with webinar leads?
+While a jam-packed webinar is a beautiful thing, you know what’s better than filling your funnel with webinar leads?
 Converting those leads into customers.

 The key to turning webinar leads into sales is giving your prospects a clear path forward.
 Too often, we focus on creating great webinar content and hosting an engaging webinar, which are both important, but we don’t spend enough time on the next step.